mozilla/gecko-dev/toolkit/components/telemetry/docs/data/heartbeat-ping.rst

 Heartbeat survey parameters (if they are present in the survey config).
 These "meta fields" will be repeated verbatim in the payload section.

-The environment block and client ID are submitted with this ping.
+The environment block, client ID and profile group ID are submitted with this ping.

 Structure: